Johnny Depp back on the stand in lawsuit against Amber Heard - NewsBreak

 Johnny Depp back on the stand in lawsuit against Amber Heard

-FAIRFAX, Va. — (AP) — Actor Johnny Depp returned to the stand Wednesday for testimony in his libel lawsuit against ex-wife Amber Heard, a day after he denied her allegations of domestic abuse.
+Actor Johnny Depp returned to the stand Wednesday for testimony in his libel lawsuit against ex-wife Amber Heard , a day after he denied her allegations of domestic abuse.

 Depp took the stand in Fairfax County Circuit Court after nearly three hours of testimony on Tuesday.